Recipe Garden

 Instructions

-• Transfer the corn to a large pot of pan (a good quality pasta pot should be fine) and add water just enough to cover the corn so the corn will be immersed in the water.
+• Transfer the corn ears to a large pot of pan (a good quality pasta pot should be fine) and add water just enough to cover the corn ears so the corn will be immersed in the water.

 • Add the salt, one stick of butter and one cup of whole milk to the pot, mix everything well.